shbhnkr/shbhnkr/README.md

 ### 💻 About Me

 - 🔭 I’m currently working on something cool;
-- 🌱 I’m currently learning Algorithm Design
+- 🌱 I’m currently learning Algorithm Design;
-- 📫 How to reach me: shbhnkrnl@gmail.com
+- 📫 How to reach me: shbhnkrnl@gmail.com;
-- 🎓 Third year student of BSc Computer Science & Engineering at TU Delft
+- 🎓 Third year student of BSc Computer Science & Engineering at TU Delft;
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help

 <!--